War-torn Sudan faces cultural ruin – DW – 09/23/2024

 He does not know whether the archaeological project will ever be resumed.

-"Most of the excavation workers have fled, the excavation house has been broken into and the tyres of the vehicles have been stolen.
-The antiquities site lies defenceless."
+"Most of the excavation workers have fled, the excavation house has been broken into and the tires of the vehicles have been stolen.
+The antiquities site lies defenseless."

 "This threat to culture appears to have reached an unprecedented level, with reports of looting of museums, heritage and archaeological sites and private collections," said UNESCO, the United Nations' cultural organization, on September 12.